Braffolk/FBorder-Addon/README.md

 # Known issues
 - When a faction hasnt claimed its chunks in a shape with few edges, then the lines may be hard to read.

+# Ideas for improvement
+The current visualisation method with a line at eye height, top and bottom planes and corner lines isnt the only way to visualise the borders of a faction.
+I'm looking for alternative ideas on how to make it more readable and visually appealing.
+If you have any ideas, drop them down here: https://github.com/Braffolk/FBorder-Addon/issues